Skip to Content

 Seabiscuit with trainer Tom Smith — representing the class ladder climb from claiming races to racing immortality

 Seabiscuit started in claiming company before climbing the class ladder to racing immortality.
-The drop wasn’t a red flag — it was a trainer finding the right starting point for an extraordinary horse.
+The drop was not a red flag — it was a trainer finding the right starting point for an extraordinary horse.

 What a Trainer Is Actually Thinking